Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Introduction

 \subsection{Related Work}

-While extensive research has been dedicated to collaborative and safe interactions involving human and ground robots, the methods for \acp{uav} in this context are less developed~\cite{Ajoudani2018AR}.
-Particularly, the dynamics of human interaction with multi-robot \ac{uav} teams present a significant research gap.
-Although there has been considerable advancement in computer vision and autonomous systems to facilitate human-\ac{uav} interaction, these efforts primarily concentrate on specific applications~\cite{KollingHMS2016, DahiyaRAS2023}.
-Studies in computer vision have focused on recognizing human features, such as faces~\cite{CoutureCCRV2010}, hand gestures~\cite{Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA}, hand motion~\cite{Macchini2021RAL}, and body postures~\cite{MonajjemiIROS2013}, with some examining gaze detection for robot selection~\cite{zhang2016gazeSelection}.
-Concurrently, research on \ac{uav} autonomy has tackled perception-aware control~\cite{Jacquet2022RAL}, formation control to enhance visibility~\cite{kratky2021aerialfilming}, and optimization-based obstacle avoidance~\cite{AlcantaraRAS2021}, aiming to improve \acp{uav}' independent navigation and safety around humans and other \acp{uav}.
-These contributions are vital in shaping \acp{uav}' interaction capabilities.
-Yet, the integration of these technologies into cohesive systems for human-\ac{uav} teams in complex, real-world environments remains an area ripe for further exploration~\cite{BonattiJFR2020}.
+Extensive research has been conducted on collaborative and safe interactions involving human and ground robots; however, methods involving \acp{uav} in this context remain less developed~\cite{Ajoudani2018AR}.
+In particular, the dynamics of human interaction with multi-robot \ac{uav} teams present a significant research gap.
+While there has been considerable advancement in computer vision and autonomous systems to facilitate human-\ac{uav} interaction, these efforts are often limited to specific sub-problems~\cite{KollingHMS2016, DahiyaRAS2023}.
+For example, studies in computer vision have focused on recognizing human features such as faces~\cite{CoutureCCRV2010}, hand gestures~\cite{Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA}, hand motion~\cite{Macchini2021RAL}, and body postures~\cite{MonajjemiIROS2013}, with some exploring gaze detection for selecting robots in multi agent scenarios~\cite{zhang2016gazeSelection}.
+Meanwhile, research on \ac{uav} autonomy has addressed perception-aware control~\cite{Jacquet2022RAL}, formation control to enhance visibility~\cite{kratky2021aerialfilming}, and optimization-based obstacle avoidance~\cite{AlcantaraRAS2021}, all aimed at improving \acp{uav}' independent navigation and safety around humans and other \acp{uav}.